 Decomposed granite is one of the more recognizable names in this group.
+Technically, though, it is a different material, occurring naturally.
 Note that you will also find the terminology "stabilized decomposed granite."
 This just means that a stabilizer has been added to the product to make it less susceptible to erosion.

-Another material name that you are bound to encounter when doing research for building patios, etc. is "polymeric sand. " This building material contains additives that give it the ability to function as a binding agent.
+Another material name that you are bound to encounter when doing research for building patios, etc. is polymeric sand.
+This building material contains additives that give it the ability to function as a binding agent.
 For example, you could use polymeric sand to fill in the cracks between stones when building a flagstone patio.
-In such cases, you would apply water to this filler afterwards to moisten said additives, thereby activating their binding properties.
+In such cases, you would apply water to this filler afterward to moisten said additives, thereby activating their binding properties.

 How It Is Used

 Stone dust is widely used as a setting bed for any of the various types of stone pavers (flagstone pavers such as bluestone being an example) used by homeowners in small projects.
 It can be smoothed to create a very flat surface and it is strong enough to support the weight of stone pavers, which can be quite significant.